-What are the most beautiful ideas for bike tours in Tuscany?
+What are the best ideas for cycling in Tuscany?

 Where can I stay during my cycling trip?

-You'll find a variety of accommodation for your cycling trip, from bed and breakfasts to hotels and vacation rentals where cyclists are welcome.
-Vacation rentals are a particularly attractive option if you plan to stay longer in the area and radiate from this point.
-You can find rentals for all budgets and for all tastes, from luxury villas by the sea to rustic chalets in the mountains.
+You'll find a variety of accommodations for your cycling trip, from bed & breakfasts to hotels and vacation rentals in which cyclists are welcome.
+Vacation rentals are a particularly good option if you're planning to stay longer in the area and tour from there.
+You'll find rentals to suit all budgets and tastes, from luxury villas by the sea to rustic mountain chalets.